KRYZA Exchange Price Reaches $0.0076 (KRX)

-KRYZA Exchange (KRX) traded down 0% against the U.S. dollar during the 24-hour period ending at 12:00 PM E.T. on September 1st.
-During the last week, KRYZA Exchange has traded 0.1% lower against the U.S. dollar.
-One KRYZA Exchange token can now be purchased for $0.0076 or 0.00000013 BTC on major cryptocurrency exchanges.
-KRYZA Exchange has a market capitalization of $59.97 million and $1,098.47 worth of KRYZA Exchange was traded on exchanges in the last 24 hours.
+KRYZA Exchange (KRX) traded 0% lower against the dollar during the 24-hour period ending at 11:00 AM E.T. on September 8th.
+KRYZA Exchange has a market cap of $59.97 million and $1,098.47 worth of KRYZA Exchange was traded on exchanges in the last 24 hours.
+In the last week, KRYZA Exchange has traded up 0% against the dollar.
+One KRYZA Exchange token can now be bought for approximately $0.0076 or 0.00000014 BTC on exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.